Link cloaking

 The practice of replacing an ugly affiliate URL with a clean, brand-friendly URL on your own domain that redirects to the affiliate destination.
 Originated in WordPress plugins like ThirstyAffiliates and Pretty Links.

-Link cloaking turns amazon.com/dp/B0ABCD1234?tag=you-20 into yourblog.com/go/headphones via a 301 or 302 redirect.
+Link cloaking turns amazon.com/dp/B0ABCD1234?tag=you-20 into yourblog.com/go/headphones via a redirect.
 The visitor sees the cleaner URL on hover or in the address bar; the redirect transparently sends them to the affiliate destination.
-WordPress plugins added click counting, categorization, and bulk management on top.
+The pattern originated in WordPress plugins (ThirstyAffiliates, Pretty Links, AffiliateWP) in the early 2010s and has been mainstream for blog-based affiliates ever since.

 Related terms